Collens-maderse/20241_T154_BUKSU-LOST-AND-FOUND-SYSTEM/README.md

 With an integrated admin dashboard for oversight, the system enhances efficiency, increases recovery rates, and fosters a supportive community among students.
 By digitizing the lost and found process, this system aims to reduce stress and improve the overall experience for students dealing with lost belongings.

-Collens N. Maderse
+Collens N. Maderse,
-Kenneth James R. Antonio
+Kenneth James R. Antonio,
-Casmer Anton B. Siega
+Casmer Anton B. Siega,
 Leonel Dave L. Liza